Welcome to the Antioch Farm!

 - Employing Antioch students since its inception, the Farm provides students paid employment as well as hand-on learning about local, sustainable agriculture.

-- Faculty collaboration with the Farm provides experiential learning opportunities and inspires innovative class projects like the Pollinator Pathway (ENVS 200) and Solar Powered Chicken Coop Light (GS 130).
+- Faculty collaboration with the Farm provides extensive experiential learning opportunities and inspires innovative class projects like soil building experiments in Ecological Agriculture (ENVS 339) and establishing a sheep apothecary garden in The Antioch Apothecary (EXP 340).

-- Strong community connection to the Farm enables public harvest day friendraisers, weekly volunteer opportunities, and public tours.
+- Strong community connection to the Farm enables weekly volunteer opportunities and public tours.